Datapaths are used to merge data hierarchies with the hierarchy of an

 in dictionary sort, or a function which compares two strings and

-returns1if the strings are in order,0if they are the same, and-1if they are out of
+if they are the same, and -1 if they are out of

 classroot, cloneManager, data, datapath, defaultplacement, id, ignoreplacement, immediateparent, inited, initstage, name, nodeLevel, options, parent, placement, styleclass, subnodes, transition